julcsii/data-scientist-at-magenta/README.md

 Our suggestions:

 - Feel free to prepare any material you think might help you in the presentation / discussion.
-- You will be using a Magenta colleauge's laptop during the interview to avoid technical hiccups.
+- Be ready to demo your implementation using Codespaces.

 ## Useful Links